russbate42/dotfiles/README.md

 # dotfiles
 A repository for config files for various software tools for both remote machines and local machines.
+Additional installed packages for EL9
+ - TMUX 3.3
+ - - libevent
+ - - ncurses
+    These require manual builds from github, see below for details
+ - ripgrep
+    Fortunately EL9 has rust installed so we can build it from scratch

+Local builds are put into either .local or local.
+Both are added to the path variable in the .bashrc and .zshrc

 ## Notes for LXPLUS